Marcia Hultman

 The occupational wage data contained on this website were collected through the Occupational Employment and Wage Statistics (OEWS) survey, conducted by the Labor Market Information Center in cooperation with the U.S. Bureau of Labor Statistics (BLS).

 The OEWS wage survey is based on a three-year data collection cycle; surveys are sent twice a year to capture data for second quarter and fourth quarter reference periods.
 Survey recipients are scientifically selected based on business activity, geographic location and worker levels.
-Over the three-year survey cycle, approximately 6,300 establishments are contacted.
-For the most current reference year (2022), approximately 2,100 surveys were sent to establishments in South Dakota.
-More than 1,700 of the establishments responded, resulting in an 82% response rate.
-Those establishments responding accounted for 90% of the workers in the sample.
-BLS requires a 75% response rate for the OEWS program.
+Over the three-year survey cycle, approximately 6,200 establishments are contacted.
+For the most current reference year (2023), approximately 2,100 surveys were sent to establishments in South Dakota.
+More than 1,700 of the establishments responded, resulting in an 83% response rate.
+Those establishments responding accounted for 87% of the workers in the sample.
+BLS requires a 65% response rate for establishments and 75% for employment.

 The website contains combined data from the entire three-year survey cycle.
 Estimates produced using only one year of sample data would be subject to a higher sampling error (due to the smaller sample size).
 Estimates based on more than one year of data provide significant sampling error reductions (particularly for small geographic areas and occupations), and the multiple years of data allow for the production of estimates at finer levels of geographic and occupational detail.